UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Ask specifically about “overlapping” service dates to ensure you have power at both locations on moving day.

-Figuring out how to transfer utilities when moving doesn’t have to be a chaotic chore that keeps you up at night, especially if you follow a structured timeline.
-Imagine walking into your new home after a long day of hauling heavy boxes, flipping a switch, and having the lights actually turn on, followed by a hot shower and an immediate connection to working Wi-Fi.
-This chronological step-by-step checklist provides exact timeframes, a comprehensive account breakdown, and the right questions to ask providers so you can manage this essential task efficiently and settle in without a hitch.
+Figuring out how to transfer utilities when moving doesn’t have to be a chaotic chore that keeps you up at night.
+Imagine walking into your new home after a long day of hauling heavy boxes, flipping a switch, and having the lights actually turn on.
+This comprehensive utility transfer checklist provides exact timeframes and actionable advice to help you manage this essential task efficiently without losing your mind, covering everything from when to start the process to proven strategies for avoiding hidden fees.

 Illustration of a 4-week timeline for calling utility companies before moving.